Those giving hollow slogans like 'Beti Bachao' are 'saving rapists': Rahul on Bilkis Bano case | Law-Order

 - India

-Congress leader Rahul Gandhi on Thursday demanded justice for Gujarat riots survivor Bilkis Bano and alleged that those giving hollow slogans like 'Beti Bachao' are ''saving rapists''.
+The Congress on Thursday demanded justice for Gujarat riots survivor Bilkis Bano with former party chief Rahul Gandhi alleging that those giving hollow slogans like 'Beti Bachao' are ''saving rapists''.

-The 11 convicts were released on August 15 under the Gujarat government's remission policy after serving 15 years in jail.
+The 11 convicts in the 2002 Bilkis Bano case were released on August 15 under the Gujarat government's remission policy after serving 15 years in jail.

+A special CBI court in Mumbai on January 21, 2008, sentenced the 11 to life imprisonment on charges of Bilkis Bano's rape and murder of seven members of her family.

 ''Those giving hollow slogans like 'Beti Bachao' are saving rapists,'' Gandhi said in a tweet in Hindi.